Mimicking counterfactual outcomes to estimate causal effects: Introduction

+If all confounders are measured (see Assumption~\ref{nuc} below), structural nested models, proposed in \cite{R89,R92,Enc}, and marginal structural models, proposed in \cite{MSM1,MSM2}, can be used to consistently estimate treatment effects in the presence of time-dependent confounding by indication.
+Structural nested models and marginal structural models make a distinction between the effect of the treatment and the reason why the treatment was given, by separately modeling the treatment decisions and the treatment effect. \cite{versus} compares structural nested models and marginal structural models.
+The current article focuses on structural nested models.

+Structural nested models model relations between counterfactual outcomes.
+We allow for general treatment regimes.
+Consider a single person, who received a particular treatment regime with outcome $Y$.
+For example, the particular treatment regime could be as follows: first, no treatment, then, after a certain time, initiation of treatment, then, the dosage changed some time thereafter, then treatment stopped, initiated again, etcetera.
+Had the person's treatment been stopped (prematurely) at time $t$ and not been re-initiated thereafter (or, had treatment changed to a ``baseline'' treatment regime from time $t$ onwards), the person's outcome, $Y^{(t)}$, might have been different.
+Since $Y^{(t)}$ is generally not observable, it is a counterfactual outcome.
+In a discrete-time setting, \cite{RJ} show that existence of counterfactuals places no restrictions on the distribution of the observed variables.
+No comparable proof exists for the continuous-time case.

-Another controversy in the causal literature is that counterfactuals are often supposed to be connected with the data in a deterministic way: if (the parameters in) the model would be known, the counterfactual outcomes for each patient could simply be calculated.
-Consequently, treatment is then said not to affect the outcome of interest if the outcome for any particular patient would be exactly the same whatever treatment was given.
-This is usually called the ``sharp null hypothesis''.
-This assumption of deterministic dependence is related with the assumption of constant effect as explained in \citet{Hol}, section 4.4, which says that the difference between various counterfactual outcomes is a constant which is the same for each patient.
+An important controversy in the causal literature is that counterfactuals are often assumed to depend deterministically on the observed data: given the model and the parameter values, all counterfactual outcomes $Y^{(t)}$ for each person can simply be calculated from the observed data. \cite{Enc} calls this local rank preservation (in most cases, this implies global rank preservation), when the counterfactual outcomes are solutions to the differential equation (\ref{Xdef}) in Section~\ref{cmim} below.
+Treatment is then said \emph{not} to affect the outcome of interest if the outcome for any particular person would have been exactly the same regardless which treatment was given.
+The assumption of deterministic dependence is related to the assumption of constant effect in \cite{Hol}: that is, the difference between counterfactual outcomes belonging to different treatments is a constant identical for all persons.

-This assumption of constant treatment effect is not attractive, and it may be an important reason for statisticians to avoid counterfactuals.
-Constant treatment effect can never be tested, since only one outcome is observed for each patient, but it is not likely to be true.
-If possible at all, an assumption of constant treatment effect should not be made.
-Fortunately, this article shows that an assumption of constant treatment effect is not necessary.
-Distributional assumptions suffice, as was conjectured in \citet{Enc} and is the main result in the current article.